Transforming lives in 25 countries across three continentsWhere we work

 What's at the heart of climate smart agriculture?

 Concern Worldwide’s CEO, Dominic MacSorley, explores the recent innovations within climate smart agriculture in the second part of this two-part blog post.

-In Zambia, conservation agriculture is enabling farmers like Bwime Kabimbi (pictured above) to more than double their yields in comparison to conventional approaches.
+In Zambia, conservation agriculture is enabling farmers like Bwime Kabimbi to more than double their yields in comparison to conventional approaches.

-Our agricultural programmes are having many real, tangible benefits across the countries where we work.
-Here are three of them:
+Concern's agricultural programmes are having many real, tangible benefits across the countries where we work.

 - Malawian female farmers reduced their workload by an incredible 34 days per year by adopting conservation agriculture

 - Working with Somali agronomists, we applied vital seed research techniques to drought-resistant filsan mung beans on a wide scale